HMarvell/HWC-3-Expanded/README.md

 # HWC-3-Expanded
- Expanding on the Previous HWC-2 Repo to utilise 3 Musketeers, adapting the A Cloud Guru Sandbox to utilise Azure instances to run dockerised containers in an AKS environment.
+ Expanding on the Previous HWC-2 Repo to utilise 3 Musketeers, adapting the A Cloud Guru Sandbox to utilise AWS instances to run dockerised containers in an EKS environment.

  **User Instructions:**